lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 ## Motivation

-Previous work on Factorized Databases (**REFERENCE HERE**) provides searching for a good factorization tree upon a database based on asymptotic bounds and the size of the input.
+Previous work on Factorized Databases (**REFERENCE HERE**) provides searching for a good factorization tree (f-tree) upon a database based on asymptotic bounds and the size of the input.
 It has been proven to be optimal, many times generating exponentially more compressed representations than normal flat relational databases.

-Although complexity bounds are nice, there are a lot of cases where they are not sufficient and we need to delve a bit deeper.
-For example, given a database, the existing work might find that the optimal factorization tree has an s(Q) = 2 and that there are multiple trees with this property.
-But the question is which of those f-trees having s(Q)=2 is better ?
-At the moment, the implementation just uses the _first_ factorization tree that has the optimal s(Q).
+Although complexity bounds are nice, there are a lot of cases where they are not sufficient and we need more explicit properties.
+For example, given a database Q, the previous work might find that the optimal f-tree has an s(Q) = 2, where s(Q) is the cost measurement function, and that there are multiple trees with this property.
+But the question is which of those f-trees having s(Q) = 2 is better ?
+At the moment, the implementation just uses the _first_ f-tree that has the optimal s(Q).

-What we really want to investigate is how to find an even better factorization tree, using more refined parameters, that will also depend on the _data_ we want to factorize and not only on the f-tree structure which completely ignores data (except relation sizes).
-The reason why we believe this is an important part of the project is that in a distributed system, as I will show later in the experiments, the biggest bottleneck is communication and data distribution.
+What we really want to investigate is how to find a good f-tree, using more refined parameters, that will also depend on the _data_ we want to factorize and not only on the f-tree structure which ignores data (except relation sizes).
+The reason why this is an important part of the project is that in a distributed system, **see discussion in experiments Section X.Y**, the biggest bottleneck is communication and data distribution.
 Therefore, although s(Q) provides optimal trees we want to minimize communication cost, thus requiring an f-tree that results in the smallest factorization size possible.

-In real-world scenarios it can happen that two f-trees have the same s(Q) property, let's say 2, but they might differ in size of a factor of 4x.
-For example, f-tree A can produce a factorization with 1 million singleotns where f-tree B can produce a factorization of 2 million singletons.
+For example, In real-world scenarios it can happen that two f-trees have the same s(Q) property, let's say 2, but they might differ in size of a factor of 4x.
+Let's say f-tree A can produce a factorization with 1 million singletons (value nodes) where f-tree B can produce a factorization of 2 million singletons.
 Asymptotically, we cannot discriminate the two, but in real life using f-tree B will reduce our communication cost a lot, which does matter.

 ## Contribution

-My contribution described in this chapter is a _COST_ function that given a Factorization Tree (f-tree) and some specific estimates (explained below) returns an estimation of the total Factorization size (number of singletons, value nodes) that would occur if our database was factorized based on the given f-tree.
+My contribution is a _COST_ function that given a Factorization Tree (f-tree) and some specific estimates (explained below) returns an estimation of the total factorization size (number of singletons, value nodes) that would occur if our database was factorized based on that given f-tree.

-Additionally, I provide a way to calculate the aforementioned estimates given as input any Factorization of our database.

 ## Idea

-As I said before, we wanted a cost function that would take into account the real data of the database instance we have in order to be able to compare in a more precise manner f-trees that are asymptotically optimal.
+The requirement is to have a cost function that would take into account the real data of a database instance in order to be able to compare in a more precise manner f-trees that are asymptotically optimal.

 Let's start with some facts about FDB factorizations:

 1. each union has its values ordered in ascending order
-2. each union has unique value, thus each value appears only once
+2. each union has unique values
-3. a factorization may have many relation dependencies and each dependency forces attributes to be in a single path in the f-tree (in style of a linear linked list)
+3. a factorization may have many relation dependencies and each dependency forces its attributes to exist along a single path in the f-tree (like a linear linked list)
-4. some attributes belong to many relations, thus many dependencies
+4. some attributes belong to many relations, thus have many dependencies

-Considering the above facts, it was obvious that we wanted to use the number of unique values per union, thus easily finding unique values per attribute.
-Additionally, the dependencies matter a lot since especially in complex queries like _triangles_ or _squares_ we have all the attributes in a single path, forming a single linked list and each level down the path affects the factorization size.
+Considering the above facts, we used the number of unique values per union, therefore easily finding unique values per attribute.
+Additionally, the dependencies matter a lot since in complex queries like _triangles_ or _squares_ we have all the attributes in a single path, forming a single linked list and each level down the path affects the factorization size.

-We define _cost_ of a factorization the total number of value nodes, thus the sum of the number of value nodes for each attribute.
-For example, in figure X.2 above in the example factorization we have 20 value nodes so the cost for that f-tree is 20.

-### Initial ideas

 ![alt text][cost_ftree]
 [cost_ftree]: cost-tree.png "Simple Factorization Tree"